groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/barcode/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/java/) lets you insert barcodes into popular formats like PDF templates.
 Supports over 60 types, including 1D and 2D barcodes.

-      1. Set up a PDF template with barcode markers.
+      1. Prepare a template with placeholders for barcodes (PDF templates are not supported).
       2. Fetch data from a supported source.
       3. Adjust barcode settings such as size and resolution.
-      4. Save the document with the embedded barcode.
+      4. Save the document with the added barcode as a PDF file.

     code:
       platform: "java"